plone/buildout.coredev/docs/plips.rst

     Just because a PLIP isn’t accepted in core doesn’t mean it’s a bad idea.
     It is often the case that there are competing implementations and we want to see it vetted as an add on before “blessing” a preferred implementation.

 Process Overview
 ================

 #.
-Submit a PLIP (at any time)
+Submit a PLIP (at any time).
 #.
-PLIP is approved for inclusion into core for a given release
+PLIP is approved for inclusion into core for a given release.
 #.
-Developer implements PLIP (code, tests, documentation)
+Developer implements PLIP (code, tests, documentation).
 #.
-PLIP is submitted for review by developer
+PLIP is submitted for review by developer.
 #.
-Framework Team reviews the PLIP and gives feedback
+Framework Team reviews the PLIP and gives feedback.
 #.
 Developer addresses concerns in feedback and re-submits if necessary.
    This may go back and forth a few times until both the FWT and developer are happy with the result.
 #.
 PLIP is approved for merge.